Subrat29/my_firstRepo/README.md

-Hello guys thid is my git file
+Hello, guys this is my first repo.